Bukkoree Lemdee

-Bukkoree Lemdee (บุคฆอรี เหล็มดี, born 11 March 2004) is a Thai professional footballer who plays as a right back or a center back for Thai League 1 club Nakhon Ratchasima on loan from Chonburi.
+Bukkoree Lemdee (บุคฆอรี เหล็มดี, born 11 March 2004) is a Thai professional footballer who plays as a right back or a center back for Thai League 1 club Songkhla on loan from Chonburi.

 Career

 Bukkoree learned to play football in the youth team of Chonburi.
 It was here that he signed his first professional contract in 2021.
 The club from Chonburi played in the country's first division, the Thai League.
 He made his professional debut on March 14, 2021 in the away game at Port.
 Here he was in the starting line-up.
 In the 61st minute he was replaced because of an injury against Channarong Promsrikaew.